Lee Grodzins

-Lee Grodzins (born July 10, 1926) is an American professor emeritus of physics at the Massachusetts Institute of Technology (MIT).
+Lee Grodzins (July 10, 1926 – March 6, 2025) was an American physicist and inventor who was a longtime professor of physics at the Massachusetts Institute of Technology (MIT).
 After work as a researcher at Brookhaven National Laboratory, Grodzins joined the faculty of MIT, where he taught physics for nearly four decades.
-He was also head of R&D for Niton Corporation, which developed devices to detect dangerous contaminants and contraband.
-He has written more than 150 technical papers and holds more than 60 US patents.
+He is known for his participation in the 1957 experiment that measured the helicity of the neutrino.
+He was also head of research and development for Niton Corporation, which developed devices to detect dangerous contaminants and contraband.
+He wrote more than 170 technical papers and held more than 60 US patents.

-Education and early life
+Early life and education

 Grodzins was born in Lowell, Massachusetts, the son of David Melvin Grodzins and his wife Taube Grodzins, Jewish emigrants, with roots in Poland and Grodno, Belarus.
-The family settled in Manchester, New Hampshire.
+The family settled in Manchester, New Hampshire, where his father ran a gas station and a used tire business.
 He graduated with a BS degree in engineering in 1946 from the University of New Hampshire.
-He began his career with General Electric as an assistant in the nuclear physics group at their research laboratory in Schenectady, New York.
-He earned his PhD in physics at Purdue University in 1954 and taught for a year afterwards at Purdue.
+He began his career with General Electric as an assistant in the nuclear physics group at their research laboratory in Schenectady, New York, and earned his master's degree from Union College.

+Grodzins earned his PhD in physics at Purdue University in 1954; his thesis was titled "A Cloud Chamber Study of the Single Scattering of 2.5 MeV Positrons by Gold Nuclei".
+He taught for a year afterwards at Purdue.